Pterostilbene increases BDNF

 This wiring together of new neural networks is how memory is formed and consolidated.
 A thought, memory or new skill you learn is the result of a new neural network.

 When BDNF levels decline, you experience problems with memory and learning, and depression.
-This is why nootropics like Bacopa monnieri, L-Theanine, and Rhodiola Rosea exhibit antidepressant activity in your brain.
+When you decrease bdnf levels this is why nootropics like Bacopa Monnieri, L-Theanine, and Rhodiola Rosea exhibit antidepressant activity in your brain.
 They each have the ability to increase BDNF in your brain.

 Here we’ll explore many of the nootropics available that can be easily added to our stack to increase BDNF at any age.